Getting started with Valamis - eLearning for Liferay

 User Guide https://www.liferay.com/documentation/liferay-portal/6.2/user-guide

 The Mozilla Open Badges (Open Badge Infrastructure or OBI) project is a program by Mozilla that issues digital badges to recognize skills and achievements.
 The badge structure allows one to display real-world achievements and skills which may help with future career and education opportunities.
 The OBI allows badge issuers and developers to build badges and allows online learners to choose from a number of different pathways for development.

 Tin Can API

-Now that you have a basic understanding about Valamis and its third party tools and probably have some useful knowledge about the Liferay portal system, you are ready to install and set up a Valamis system.
+Now that you have a basic understanding of Valamis and its third-party tools and probably have some useful knowledge about the Liferay portal system, you are ready to install and set up a Valamis system.

 In the following chapter, we will go through the installation step by step.

 This chapter will guide you through the installation process of the Valamis e-learning system step by step, providing you every detail you might need.
 The discussed platforms will be Windows, Linux and Mac OS X. You have two ways to get Valamis: download it from the Liferay Marketplace or get the source code from GitHub and build it by yourself.
 We will discuss both ways.

 If you are installing Valamis from the marketplace, you won't have the direct source code and we assume that you don't want to further customize it, just use the current latest build.